viniciushammett/api-gin-rest/README.md

 # api-gin-rest
-APi developed using Gin Framework for Golang and Docker for Database
+APi developed using a Golang Framework "Gin" and Postgres Database running in Docker